-You can enable ECE to generate notifications for specific event types, such as exceeding a credit limit.
+You can enable ECE to generate notifications for specific types of events, such as a credit limit being exceeded.

 You specify whether a specific notification type is enabled and whether it can be sent to an external application, a subscriber, or both by setting its attribute to one of the values in Table 10-1.